JJWallis/learn-to-code-form/README.md

 I was proud of my ability to adjust the opacity of the buttons on hover and successfully re-create the box-shadow style according to the original design, without having to firstly conduct any research.

-This project also provided a great means for using more advanced pseudo-classes which, in this particular instance, were used to create spacing between the inputs except the first-child to avoid loosing the top-alignment.
+This project also provided a great means for using more advanced pseudo-classes which were used to create spacing between the inputs, except the first-child to avoid loosing the top-alignment.
 I have recently learnt that there is a common utility class titled the 'Lobotomised Owl' that achieves this same spacing effect, but it uses a universal selector to be more dynamic in targeting the desired children's markup.
 This will definitely be a class that I reuse in future projects, as the concept of alignment is one of the most fundamental features of good design.

 ```css
 .wrapper {